cvf logo cvf logo

 Reach for the Sky is a scholarship program that helps girls stay in school.
 Less than half of the girls in rural Cambodia continue their schooling beyond 6th grade.
 The costs of books, school uniforms and transportation are beyond the budgets of many families.
-Tutoring and English lessons provide another burden.
 In addition, parents often need girls to help out at home with subsistence farming, child care and other activities to help make ends meet.
 With just a little financial help, girls can complete high school and even continue on to college.
 Girls are chosen based on their ability to succeed as well as financial need.
 We monitor the girls to make sure they attend school regularly and maintain good grades.
-The girls in the program at present are all in the top 10% of their class and have almost perfect attendance.
-Our hope is that these girls will go on to college and come back to the village with special skills to bring about social and economic change.
+Most of the girls in the program are in the top 25% of their class and have almost perfect attendance.
+Our hope is that these girls will graduate from college and come back to the village with special skills to bring about social and economic change.
 Already they are serving as role models for other children.

 Secondary School Students